nordangaard/multicore/README.md

 - Faster for arithmetic operations than ParallelJS.
 Test: Operating on a list of 100k elements, multiplying and reducing them to one value.
 Result: Multicore: ~200ms - ParallelJS ~20s
-- Now supposrts [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays#Typed_array_views) (and any kind of [transferable](https://developers.google.com/web/updates/2011/12/Transferable-Objects-Lightning-Fast)) for futher increase speed and memory use.
+- Now supports [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays#Typed_array_views) (and any kind of [transferable](https://developers.google.com/web/updates/2011/12/Transferable-Objects-Lightning-Fast)) for futher increase in speed and memory use.

 ## Installation